fjolnir/Tranquil/Docs/Tranquil Spec.md

 aBlock = { ..body.. } \ A block.
 Defines scope
 aBlockWith = { arg0, arg1 | ..body.. } \ A block that takes two arguments
-aBlock = { &arg |  ..statements.. } \ Prefixing an argument with & indicates that rather than evaluating it,
                               \ a block with it as it's body should be passed aBlock = { arg=123 |  ..statements.. } \ Assignment in the argument list indicates a default value
                                  \ for that argument